-In a nutshell (and admitting that this is a very simplified view), the scientific method consists of the following steps (e.g. [6], [13]): observation, data capture, data analysis, and formalization (or abstraction).
+In a nutshell (and admitting, this is a very simplified view), the scientific method consists of the following steps [7][8]: observation, data capture, data analysis, and formalization (or abstraction).

-An observation can be based on planned experiments, systematically watching phenomena in nature etc. Often, observations are triggered by a hypothesis resulting from theoretical reasoning.
+An observation can be based on planned experiments, systematically watching phenomena in nature etc. Often, observations are caused by a hypothesis resulting from theoretical reasoning.
 Data capturing refers to the stringent logging of information resulting from observations.
 Data analysis takes a close look to the captured data in order to find regularities.
 By means of abstraction or formalization found regularities are finally expressed as laws or formulas.